Signal-K/manuscript/content/Base.md

 - **Balanced Complexity**: Balance the complexity of gameplay elements to maintain accessibility while offering depth for engaged players.
 - **Historical and Cultural References**: Integrate historical and cultural references into gameplay for added depth and immersion.

+### Gameplay

+1. **Custom Rover Actions**:

+    - Task: Create custom rover actions using a central menu.
+    - Quote: "I'm thinking that we use the central menu to create buildings and other actions, then for actions that can be done via clicking on a structure/icon (e.g. sending out a rover when you've already got one), we just lay out the structures randomly across the landscape."
+2. **Structure Interactions**:

+    - Task: Design "internal" areas for interacting with structures.
+    - Quote: "Could you come up with a design for what the 'internal' areas will look like (i.e. what would it look like if you're interacting with a particular structure)."
+3. **Feed Design**:

+    - Task: Continue with a minimal format for the feed.
+    - Quote: "For the feed I think we can just continue with the minimal format for now."
+4. **Dynamic Content Updates**:

+    - Task: Implement systems for real-time updates in the game world.
+    - Quote: "Ensure the application is optimized for mobile devices for accessibility and user retention."
+5. **Gamification Features**:

+    - Task: Integrate gamification elements like achievements, rewards, and quests.
+    - Quote: "Integrate game-like elements such as achievements, rewards, and quests to increase user motivation."

+### Citizen Science

+1. **User Data Collection**:

+    - Task: Create tools for users to submit data and observations.
+    - Quote: "Components for users to submit data and observations, such as forms and interactive interfaces."
+2. **Data Validation Systems**:

+    - Task: Implement systems for validating user contributions.
+    - Quote: "Systems for validating user contributions to ensure data quality and reliability."
+3. **Feedback and Recognition**:

+    - Task: Provide feedback and rewards for user contributions.
+    - Quote: "Provide feedback and rewards to users for their contributions, encouraging continued participation."
+4. **Data Sharing with Researchers**:

+    - Task: Facilitate data sharing between users and researchers.
+    - Quote: "Facilitate data sharing between users and researchers to advance scientific knowledge."
+5. **Community Forums**:

+    - Task: Create spaces for users to discuss citizen science projects.
+    - Quote: "Create spaces for users to discuss citizen science projects and share insights."

+### Dataflow

+1. **Lightkurve and Exofop Integration**:

+    - Task: Utilize Lightkurve and Exofop for data cross-referencing.
+    - Quote: "Utilize existing databases like Lightkurve and Exofop for accurate data cross-referencing."
+2. **Calculate Planetary Values**:

+    - Task: Develop methods to calculate planetary values such as radius, mass, and temperature.
+    - Quote: "Develop methods to calculate planetary radius, mass, temperature, and other characteristics using available data."
+3. **Data Filtering Systems**:

+    - Task: Implement data filtering systems for data interpretation.
+    - Quote: "Set up a filtering system that allows users to change the visual interpretation of data."
+4. **Interactive Data Visualization**:

+    - Task: Implement a filter-based, interactive toggle bar for data interpretation.
+    - Quote: "Implement a filter-based, interactive toggle bar for data interpretation, allowing users to customize visual representation."
+5. **Mapping and Satellite Tools**:

+    - Task: Set up satellite and mapping tools for data gathering.
+    - Quote: "Set up satellite and mapping tools for data gathering, including telescopes and probe droids for gathering light curve data and exploring anomalies."

+### Classifications

+1. **Initial Planet Selection**:

+    - Task: Manually select initial planets for the alpha version.
+    - Quote: "Select six initial planets manually for the upcoming alpha version to provide flexibility in data collection without creating complex pipelines."
+2. **Resource Allocation**:

+    - Task: Assign resources to planets based on their characteristics.
+    - Quote: "Assign resources to planets based on characteristics such as anomaly metallicity, radius, mass, orbital period, and star type."
+3. **Navigational Waypoints**:

+    - Task: Use globular clusters as navigational waypoints.
+    - Quote: "Consider using globular clusters as navigational waypoints to guide players in the universe."
+4. **Auto-generated Descriptions**:

+    - Task: Create auto-generated descriptions and visuals based on data and narrative.
+    - Quote: "Generate descriptions and visuals based on planet data and narrative."
+5. **User Impact Tracking**:

+    - Task: Track the impact of user contributions in citizen science projects.
+    - Quote: "Allow users to track their contributions and the impact they've made in citizen science projects."

 # Overall task list -> split (priority)
 Assume that everything not included here will not be included in V2 of Star Sailors.